blinklet/learning/data-science/000-use-environment-variables.md

    Environment variables offer a more secure way to store the secrets your program needs to access sensitive resources like databases and APIs.
 Your program reads the secrets from its environment when the it runs

-2. Separates configuration from code
+2. Separation of configuration from code

    Environment variables are set outside of the Python script, in the platform or operating system on which the program runs, so they provide a convenient way to manage configuration settings for Python programs.
-You can change configuration settings in the program's environment without modifying your source code.
-This makes it easy to deploy the program to different environments like development, test, or production, each of which may use different resources.
+You can change configuration settings in your environment without modifying your source code.
+This makes it easy to deploy a program to different environments like development, test, or production, each of which may use different resources.

 # How to set environment variables for your program

-Environment variables are typically stored outside the source code repository, and are set when operators set up the environment in which your python program is deployed.
-This can be automated on some platforms but individual developers will usually have to set environment variables themselves and [the procedure will be different](https://www.twilio.com/blog/how-to-set-environment-variables-html) for different operating systems or cloud platforms.
+Environment variables are usually set by system operators when they set up the environment in which your python program will be deployed.
+This process can be automated on some platforms.
+Individual developers will usually have to set environment variables on their own development systems and [the procedure will be different](https://www.twilio.com/blog/how-to-set-environment-variables-html) for different operating systems or cloud platforms.

-To keep from losing or forgetting secrets, developers will usually encrypt and store their program secrets in some type of digital vault like [Bitwarden](https://bitwarden.com/), [1Password](https://1password.com/), or [Vault](https://developer.hashicorp.com/vault/docs/what-is-vault) and then they nay manually assign those secrets to environment variables before they test their programs.
+To keep from losing or forgetting secrets, developers will usually encrypt and store their program secrets in some type of digital vault like [Bitwarden](https://bitwarden.com/), [1Password](https://1password.com/), or [Vault](https://developer.hashicorp.com/vault/docs/what-is-vault) and then they may manually assign those secrets to environment variables before they test their programs.

 If you plan to deploy your program in the cloud, you may store secrets in a tool like [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts) or [Google Secrets Manager](https://cloud.google.com/architecture/security-foundations/keys-secret-management), which would then automatically set up environment variables when you deploy your program on their platforms.